 - What is expected of you?

-– What kind of work is it that you will be doing?
-Rather practical or office work? or both?
+- Will you be doing practical or office work?
+Or both?

 - What do you want to get out of the internship?

 Before you start working you don’t have to know all your tasks in detail, but it is good to get an idea of what you will be doing.

 I hope that I could bring some structure into your internship preparation phase.
 If you do your internship with Roots Interns, they will provide you with a very useful welcome package, that contains all the important information about your destination.
 Don’t hesitate to ask all your questions.
 Enjoy your internship preparation!

 More Interesting Reads